 What does this course cover?

-A level students will also undertake a research project on a topic of their choice to illustrate their proficiency in Japanese.
+Students will also undertake a research project on a topic of their choice to illustrate their proficiency in Japanese.
 They will learn how to translate from Japanese to English and the other way round and produce extended written work on a range of topics relating to the culture, society, region, annual events of Japan and Japanese-speaking communities.
 A level students will also read novels in Japanese.

 Who teaches this course?